 Grant evaluation, Part 4

-*READING RESPONSE #13 DUE – Write 1-2 paragraphs for each of the following four organizations.
+*READING RESPONSE #13 DUE – Write 1-2 paragraphs for each of the following five organizations.
 Discuss in detail what you find strong or not so strong in their materials according to the criteria in our RFP.

 Wednesday, April 4th